cprg210/assignments/assignment-1/README.md

   - 1 point: Files are not submitted within 1 week of due date.
 Beyond one week of lateness, one mark will be subtracted per additional day that the file is late.

   ### Introduction of Submission
-  - 3 points: All files contain heading documentation identifying the author, date, course module and assignment.
+  - 3 points: Submission contains README documentation identifying the author, date, course module and assignment plus any instruction, comments, etc.
   - 2 points: Some of the required information is missing.
   - 1 point: No identifying documentation.